RMSLowside/rmslow/Drawings/Eva/README.md

 # Eva

 The Eva application is a series of services that encompasses the core capabilities of the records management lifecycle and facilitates two key DLMD business objectives - manage records in place and transition from physical to digital records.
 Eva services reside on the customer's primary network, but is AWS mission agnostic.
-As long as the services operate in the appropriate domains, the locations of the individual services themselves is unimportant; operational cohesion between the services is of greater importance.
+As long as the services operate in the appropriate domains, the locations of the individual services themselves is unimportant; operational cohesion between the services and across the missions is of greater importance.

 - A user can also create / update datasets from the EVA UI itself, as well as add files and update metadata
 - Newly processed data are kept in their appropriate datastore (P&L information, Metadata, Object, or Catalog storage)